slhck/ffmpeg-normalize/README.md

 - `--offset OFFSET`: EBU Offset Gain (default: 0.0).

-    The gain is applied before the true-peak limiter.
+    The gain is applied before the true-peak limiter in the first pass only.
+The offset for the second pass will be automatically determined based on the first pass statistics.

     Range is -99.0 - +99.0.

 - `--dual-mono`: Treat mono input files as "dual-mono".